OpenSIPS/opensips-cli/docs/INSTALLATION.md

 #### Arch-Linux

 The distribution is managed as a rolling relase.
 Packages are administered via the `pacman`front-end.
-Please install `opensip-cli` from the `AUR` using your favorite client:
+Please install `opensips-cli` from the `AUR` using your favorite client:

 ```
 # git branch
-yay opensip-cli-git
+yay opensips-cli-git

 # release branch
-yay opensip-cli
+yay opensips-cli
 ```
 ### Source code / Master Branch